LINWEN607/congregate/customer/famq.md

 ## Do Git commit/tag mappings propagate during migration?

 A Git author’s `username` and `email` persist in Git data.
-Therefore it doesn’t matter how the Git repo is imported (GitHub, BBS, SaaS, SM, etc.) - the `username` and `email` will remain attached to the commits and tags.
+Therefore regardless of how the Git repo is imported (GitHub, BBS, SaaS, SM, etc.) - the `username` and `email` will remain attached to the commits and tags.
 The difference comes in with how these are linked if a matching user is **not** found on the final GitLab destination.

 With one user (e.g. User1) having a user matching their `email` on GitLab and another user (e.g. User2) that doesn’t have a matching user.